JuliaPackageMirrors/ZVSimulator.jl/README.md

 results = psim_rand_vrf(d, nsets=100, nsamples=1000)
 ```

-### ZV for MCMC
+##### ZV for MCMC

 `examples/mcmc_mvtdist.jl` provides an example of computing the VRFs for a Monte Carlo simulation from a multivariate
 Student target distribution.
-The `MCMCTask`s are defined by usind the (model, sampler, runner) triplet-interface of
+The MCMC tasks are defined by usind the (model, sampler, runner) triplet-interface of
 the `MCMC` package.
-Then `psim_serialmc_vrf()` is invoved on these tasks to calculate the VRFs by simulating 100 chains,
+Then `psim_serialmc_vrf()` is invoked on these tasks to calculate the VRFs by simulating 100 chains,
 each consisting of 10000 iterations of which the first 1000 are discarded as burnin.

 ```